isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1558.md

 ---
-title: ChopeBook - ChopeBook Software & Hardware
+title: ChopeBook is a Table Management System (TMS) designed to make the most of a restaurant's revenue generating assets - tables and seats.
+Manage the inflow of online and offline reservations with user-friendly functions synced across multiple devices.
 permalink: /productivity-solutions-grant/solutionrepo/solution1558
 ---

 ### Description

-ChopeBook is a Table Management System (TMS) designed to make the most of a restaurant's revenue generating assets - tables and seats.
-Manage the inflow of online and offline reservations with user-friendly functions synced across multiple devices.
+201104295K

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_ChopeBook_System_20200204_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria